FelipeFlohr/Watch2Gether-DiscordBuilder/README.md

 ## 6 License

-Feel free to do whatever you want with this code, but I would be extremely happy if you credit me :)
+Feel free to do whatever you want with this code :)